Ilusion9/bombsite-limiter-sm/README.md

 # Description
-Enable only one site when there are fewer CTs than the accepted limit.
+This plugin will enable only one site when there are fewer CTs than the accepted limit.